The Pros and Cons of Living in Sweden

 The well-functioning social welfare system

-The Social Welfare System in Sweden is one of the best (best, not perfect) in the world.
+The Social Welfare System in Sweden is considered one of the best in the world where registered residents have access to basic benefits such as healthcare, social benefits, and education.

 If you are working in a company, you will also get health insurance where you can avail of private healthcare.